abhisheksrc/nli/README.md

 ## Evaluating:

+### Semantic Similarity

 Coming with evaluation metrics is often challenging for language generation.
 Specially for this task, we could have multiple possible *hypotheses* for a given *premise* and a label.
-However the *hypotheses* provided in the dataset should have some degree of semantic simmilarity with the generated *hypotheses*.
-We therefore train 3 seperate models for Semantic Textual Similarity (STS) task on the [STS Benchmark: Main English dataset](refs/sts.bib), [STS Wiki](http://ixa2.si.ehu.eus/stswiki).
+However the *hypotheses* provided in the dataset should have some degree of semantic similarity with the generated *hypotheses*.
+We therefore train 2 separate models for Semantic Textual Similarity (STS) task on the [STS Benchmark: Main English dataset](refs/sts.bib), [STS Wiki](http://ixa2.si.ehu.eus/stswiki).

 The STS task is to compute similarity score for a given pair of sentences on a continuous scale of 0.0 to 5.0.
 Two very similar sentences should be given a high score, whereas dissimilar sentences should get a low score.